Shri Madhavnath Maharaj: Work and social influence

 Shri Madhavnath Maharaj spread the importance of Yoga and Naamasmaran throughout India.
-He blessed his followers to build the lakshmi-venkatesh temple at Rangaari, Devgaon in Aurangabad district.
-Shreenath temple was then built at Thorgavhaan in Jalgaon.
-With the help of Lakhsmibai halwai Shri Madhavnath Maharaj built the famous Dgadusheth Halwai Datta Mandir in Budhwaar Peth, Pune.
+He blessed his followers to build the Lakshmi-venkatesh temple at Rangaari, Devgaon in Aurangabad district.
+Shreenath temple was then built at Thorgavhaan in Jalgaon, with the help of Lakhsmibai halwai Shri Madhavnath Maharaj built the famous Dagdusheth Halwai Datta Mandir in Budhwaar Peth, Pune.
 Several temples were built in Indore, Trimbakeshwar in Nashik, Akola, Nagpur, Wardha, Hinganghat, Dhaar, Shiraale, Nandgaon, Kashi and other places which helped people attain the spiritual path.